-If you think baby owls are adorable enough to warrant a minute or more of scrolling through their cuddly cuteness, just wait until you see how they sleep.
+We all know that baby owls are adorable enough to warrant a minute or more of scrolling through their cuddly cuteness.
+But have you ever wonder, “how do baby owls sleep?”

 You’ll want to block off some time to look into this curious phenomenon.

 What seemed like a one-off photo opportunity of an owlet with its face in the sand turned into much more when millions of non-owl experts on the internet realized that this is how young owls actually sleep.